Search

 • Full Text Search

 By default, Mastodon has limited abilities to allow searching of hashtags and to display recent posts made with that tag, using data stored in the primary PostgreSQL database.
-Including a hashtag in your post can that post discoverable by anyone else who might click on the hashtag in the interface.
+Including a hashtag in your post can make that post discoverable by anyone else who might click on the hashtag in the interface.

 Debian Search

-Anything that is posted with a hashtag may be found by local users, or federated other servers and discoverable by searching for that hashtag.
+Anything that is posted with a hashtag may be found by local users or federated other servers and discoverable by searching for that hashtag.

 Debian Tags